 But you make it sound so easy.
 It can be that easy.
 First step: Get yourself trained and certified.
 Contact your Trinity College CertTESOL school in the country of your choice.
 My take: If you’re going to spend time, money and effort, you might as well go for the gold standard certificate.

 The Trinity CertTESOL is independently moderated by Trinity external moderators, which means that the quality of your training meets the highest standards.
 The Trinity stamp of approval is now one of the two “gold standard” TEFL certificates trusted by TEFL employers worldwide.
 In addition, the Trinity CertTESOL is accepted by the British Council as an initial TESOL or TEFL qualification for teachers in its global network of accredited English schools.
 The Trinity CertTESOL can also give you up to 60 credits towards degree programmes.

 Second step: Check if you need a visa for the country where you want to do your Trinity College CertTESOL course.
 If you do need a visa, ask the school what programmes they have that includes a visa so you can study and work legally in the country of your choice.

 Third step: Get your pre-admission testing organised and make sure you prepare for these tests as they will determine your acceptance to the programme.

-When and if you are accepted, get the ball rolling, read up on your new country, get the visa documentation ready, pay your fees and brush up on the language of your new country and organise your accommodations.
-If you are studying in Madrid, start looking for accommodations as early as 2 months before your course start date.
-Look into Airbnb’s, student housing, flat shares, etc.
+When and if you are accepted, get the ball rolling, read up on your new country, get the visa documentation ready, pay your fees, brush up on your new country’s language, and organise your accommodations.
+If you are studying in Madrid, start looking for accommodations as early as two months before your course start date.
+Look into Airbnb’s, student housing, flatshares, etc.